 The postdoctoral researcher is responsible for performing experimental research on detecting ultra-weak photon emission from biological samples.
-The candidate will plan, perform, and analyze experiments on biological samples using single-photon detection and imaging systems.
-The position has a 2-year term; the candidate will initially work at UCalgary, and then will transition to the National Research Council of Canada in Ottawa.
-These two sites are home to teams of experts in biophoton detection/theory and neuroscience applications.
+The candidate will plan, perform and analyze experiments on biological samples using single-photon detection systems.
+The candidate’s tasks will be based at the National Research Council of Canada in Ottawa with occasional research visits to U. Calgary.
+These two sites are home to teams with expertise in biophoton detection/theory and neuroscience applications, who will jointly mentor and supervise the candidate.
 The candidate is expected to support the development of funding and attracting graduate students to ensure continued growth in the area of quantum biology.
-The incumbent will be expected to also present research accomplishments and findings in internal and external meetings, conferences, reports, and publications.
+The incumbent will be expected to also present research accomplishments and findings in internal and external meetings, conferences, reports and publications.

-- Experience in operating optical spectroscopy imaging equipment and image analysis softwaretools and software.
+- Experience in operating optical imaging equipment and image analysis tools and software

 - An asset would be knowledge of quantum mechanics.

 - Ability to communicate effectively with internal and external stakeholders

 - Capable of assisting expansion and development of research projects in biophoton research

 - A high level of effective time and project management, personal initiative, communications skills and teamwork

 - Majority of job tasks will be performed on-site at National Research Council (NRC) in Ottawa